Sparsh57/CameraPulse/README.md

 ![Python](https://img.shields.io/badge/Python-3.x-blue.svg)
 ![Contributions](https://img.shields.io/badge/Contributions-Welcome-brightgreen.svg)

-VigilanceMonitor is a security monitoring system that leverages computer vision to ensure vigilance by detecting the presence of a person, the use of a phone, and camera tampering.
+CameraPulse is a security monitoring system that leverages computer vision to ensure vigilance by detecting the presence of a person, the use of a phone, and camera tampering.
 It generates alerts based on defined conditions and stores them in a local database.
 Another script processes these alerts, uploads images to an FTP server, and sends data to an API.

 ## 📜 Features